-- A. Minimum size: Fourteen inches (14"). - B. Fishing year: The recreational American plaice fishery shall operate on a May 1 through April 30 fishing year. - C. Possession limit: - 1.
-There is no recreational possession limit for American plaice provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of American plaice. - 2.
+- A. Minimum size: Fourteen inches (14"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The recreational American plaice fishery shall operate on a May 1 through April 30 fishing year.

+- 1. There is no recreational possession limit for American plaice provided the vessel is fishing in state waters and does not have a federal permit authorizing the harvest of American plaice. - 2.
 Vessels in possession of a federal permit authorizing the recreational harvest of American plaice in federal waters may harvest American plaice in state waters in the amount equal to the federal regulations.

-- A. Minimum size: Twelve inches (12"). - B. Fishing year: The commercial American plaice fishery shall operate on a May 1 through April 30 fishing year.
+- A. Minimum size: Twelve inches (12"), whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial American plaice fishery shall operate on a May 1 through April 30 fishing year.